MitchellShiell/Outreach/tutorial-scripts/dms-data-upload.md

 I'll first input my domain under the serverUrl field

-next I'll update the study ID field with the name of my study `mystudy-123`
+next I'll update the study ID field with the name of my study  in this case `mystudy-123`

+In song ***a study*** is simply a group of data that belongs together therefore will be submitted and indexed together.

+I will review this concept again as we get into our data upload workflow.

-our final field to update here is going to be our accessToken.
+Our final field to update here is going to be our accessToken.

 To aquire this we will quickly check in on our user and application permissions within Ego

 ```yml
 client: